Aelia Eudoxia: Marriage

 On 17 January 395, Theodosius I died of oedema in Milan.
 Arcadius succeeded him in the Eastern Roman Empire and Honorius in the Western Roman Empire.
 Arcadius was effectively placed under the control of Rufinus, Praetorian prefect of the East.
 Rufinus reportedly intended to marry his daughter to Arcadius and establish his own relation to the Theodosian dynasty.
 Bury considers that "once the Emperor's father-in‑law he [Rufinus] might hope to become an Emperor himself."

 However, Rufinus was distracted by a conflict with Stilicho, magister militum of the West.
 The wedding of Eudoxia to Arcadius was orchestrated by Eutropius, one of the eunuch officials serving in the Great Palace of Constantinople.
+Although one tale says that Eutropius presented Arcadius with a portrait of Eudoxia and expounded on her charms until Arcadius fell in love, in actuality the emperor would have already been familiar with Eudoxia for six or seven years, and his choice in empress would have been politically motivated.

 The marriage took place on 27 April 395, without the knowledge or consent of Rufinus.
 For Eutropius it was an attempt to increase his own influence over the emperor and hopefully ensure the loyalty of the new empress to himself.
 Rufinus had been an enemy of Promotus and the surviving household of the magister militum, including Eudoxia, might have been eager to undermine him.
 Arcadius himself may have been motivated in asserting his own will over that of his regent.
 Zosimus reports that Arcadius was also influenced by the extraordinary beauty of his bride.
 Arcadius was approximately eighteen years old and Eudoxia may be presumed to be of an equivalent age.